geekiam/blog/content/posts/are-all-systems-broken.md

 paint those that do not believe or conform to views as *traitors*

 ::quote
-  Patriotism is the Last Refuge of the Scoundrel
+  Patriotism is the last refuge of the scoundrel
 ::

 True *patriotism* is defined as a generous love and true affection for ones country, but unfortunately in politics the